willfarrell/prettier-standard/README.md

 ## Why
 - Simplify `package.json` use
 - Filter non-`js` file extensions from `standard`, thinks `json` is `js`
-- Fix bash glob to be recursive, you must pass in a string to enable (See examples)

 ## Getting Started
 ```bash